AustralianTechLobby/Constitution/README.md

 2. terminates on cessation of the person’s membership.

 ## 6: Resignation of membership
-1. A member of the association may resign from membership of the association by first giving to the secretary written notice of at least 1 month (or any other period that the committee may determine) of the member’s intention to resign and, on the expiration of the period of notice, the member ceases to be a member.
+1. A member of the association may resign from membership of the association by first giving to the secretary written notice of at least 1 week (or any other period that the committee may determine) of the member’s intention to resign and, on the expiration of the period of notice, the member ceases to be a member.
 2. If a member of the association ceases to be a member under subclause (1), and in every other case where a member ceases to hold membership, the secretary must make an appropriate entry in the register of members recording the date on which the member ceased to be a member.

 ## 7: Register of members
-1. The secretary must establish and maintain a register of members of the association (whether in written or electronic form) specifying the name and postal, residential or email address of each person who is a member of the association together with the date on which the person became a member.
+1. The secretary must establish and maintain a register of members of the association (whether in written or electronic form) specifying the name, email address and home state/territory of each person who is a member of the association together with the date on which the person became a member.
 2. The register of members must be kept in New South Wales:
   - at the main premises of the association, or
   - if the association has no premises, at the association’s official address.
 3. The register of members must be open for inspection, free of charge, by any member of the association at any reasonable hour.
 4. A member of the association may obtain a copy of any part of the register on payment of a fee of not more than $1 for each page copied.
-5. If a member requests that any information contained on the register about the member (other than the member’s name) not be available for inspection, that information must not be made available for inspection.
+5. Only member's names as recorded in the register should be available for inspection by non-committee members
 6. A member must not use information about a person obtained from the register to contact or send material to the person, other than for:
   - the purposes of sending the person a newsletter, a notice in respect of a meeting or other event relating to the association or other material relating to the association, or
   - any other purpose necessary to comply with a requirement of the Act or the Regulation.